What is log management?

 - Aggregation: Aggregation is the process of taking the collected log data and organizing it into a useful, standardized format.
 This includes parsing log data from different sources and transforming the data format as needed so that the data is consistent.
 For instance, your aggregated data might be standardized in JSON format.
 It’s also typical to enrich logs with metadata that provides additional context, such as the service or IP address where the log was emitted.

 - Storage: Once log data is collected, it needs to be stored in a database.
 For instance, all log data sent to New Relic is stored in the NRDB (New Relic Database).
 Ideally, the data should be indexed for efficient querying and analysis.

 - Archival: After a certain period of time, you no longer need continuous access to some of your log data, but you may need to retain that data for other purposes, including legal reasons or company policy.
 By archiving older data, you can optimize your storage and make it more efficient to query your recent log data.

 - Deletion: You may also opt to delete log data after a certain period of time in order to save space.

 Ultimately, the goal of the log management process is to make logs available for troubleshooting, analysis, visualization, reporting, and alerts.
 None of these are possible without an effective log management solution.
 Some log management tools even include this functionality, but it’s also typical to use application performance monitoring and observability solutions in combination with log management.

 Get started with log management.
-Try New Relic One.
+Try New Relic.

 The best way to learn more about log management is to get hands-on experience.
-Sign up for a free New Relic One account to get started.
+Sign up for a free New Relic account to get started.
 Your free account includes 100 GB/month of free data ingest, one free full-access user, and unlimited free basic users.
-Then take a deeper dive into New Relic’s log management documentation.
+Then take a deeper dive into our log management documentation.